OctopusDeploy/blog/blog/2019-10/operations-runbooks/index.md

 ## Conclusion

-We’re excited to share this first release of Operation Runbooks and to see how teams use it in their projects.
+We’re excited to share this first release of Operations Runbooks and to see how teams use it in their projects.